osmoscraft/osmosnote/packages/server/public/devlog.md

 - PEND
   - Convert selection to new note
-  - Note id system
-  - Timestamp in metadata
 - TODO
   - Migrate all org-roam notes
   - Migrate all markdown notes
+- DONE
+  - Note id system
+  - Timestamp in metadata

 ## Technical debt MVP